oVirt/ovirt-site/source/feature/detailedquota.html.md

 The Quota object is in the data center scope.
 Also, a Data Center must be related to at least one Quota object.
 Each Data Center entity is configured with one of the following operation modes:

-1. Disable - The Data Center would not be subjected to Quota restrictions.
+1. Disable - The Data Center would not be subject to Quota restrictions.
-2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
+2. Audit - Only warning messages would be issued when Quota restrictions are violated.
-3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.
+3. Enforce - Enforced the restrictions completely and prevent the resource allocation.

 #### CRUD